PaulWebdeveloper7/PaulWebdeveloper7/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as freelancer
-- 🌱 I’m currently learning  app development
+- 🌱 I'm professional in Web development .
 - 👯 I’m looking to collaborate on github
--    I'm professional in Web development .
 - 👋 I have expercience in dealing  NODEJS,MONGOOSE, MONGODB , REDIS, MYSQL, SQL,HTML, CSS, BOOTSTAP CSS, CSS TAILWIND , STRAPI , REACT JS , ANGULAR , JAVASCIPT AND
     TYPESCRIPT ,PYTHON , DJANGO , FLASK .
 - 💬 Ask me about topics related to web development